fakenzer/fcj-workshop/content/Create-EventBridge/_index.md

 ##### Multiple Schedules

-Can create multiple rules for different use cases:
+You can create multiple rules for different use cases:

 ```json
 {